808-cowbell/my-dotfiles/README.md

 - xbindkeys
 - xfce4-screenshooter

+### .xinitrc
+- udisks2
+- udiskie
+- wpgtk
+- xorg-xrdb

+### .bashrc
+- wpgtk

+### fonts
-You will also need to install the following fonts, both of which can be found in Nerd Fonts:
+You will need to install the following fonts for usage with Polybar and Alacritty respectively, both of which can be found in Nerd Fonts:
 - mononoki Nerd Font Mono
 - InconsolataLGC Nerd Font Mono

 # "installation"
 ``xorg.conf.d`` goes to ``/etc/X11/``, all other folders go to ``~/.config/``.